oumiao-tj/longest-common-substring-problem/README.md

 I constructed a class GeneralizedSuffixTree which takes list[list[int]] as its input.
 Function self.find_longest_common_sublist returns length of the longest 2-common sublist and where it appears (including files and offset in each file).

+This algorithm takes only linear time complexity to solve the problem, which is pretty efficient when length of lists are long.

 How to use
 ----------